nz-fm/nz-fm/README.md

 -->
 ### 🔒 Note on Research Code

-Most of the code developed during my PhD cannot be publicly shared due to confidentiality constraints.
+Most of the code developed during my PhD. research cannot be publicly shared due to confidentiality constraints.
 However, I am working on releasing public versions where no sensitive information is shown!

 In the meantime, I would like to share the following projects that reflect some of my implementation skills.